-Environmental Educators of North Carolina provide professional development & promote excellence for NC's community of environmental educators.
+Environmental Educators of North Carolina provide professional development for NC's environmental educators.

 Did you grow up catching fireflies, playing in the creek, or building a fort in your yard?